-You may have chemotherapy (pages 82 to 93) after surgery, to reduce the risk of the cancer coming back.
+You may have chemotherapy after surgery, to reduce the risk of the cancer coming back.
 This is called adjuvant chemotherapy.

 Some people have chemotherapy as well as chemoradiation before surgery.
-Chemotherapy may be given before or after chemoradiation (pages 110 to 111).
+Chemotherapy may be given before or after chemoradiation.

-Having chemotherapy and chemoradiation before surgery is called total neoadjuvant therapy (TNT) - page 98.
+Having chemotherapy and chemoradiation before surgery is called total neoadjuvant therapy (TNT).
 Some people who have this treatment may not need to have surgery.
 They will be regularly monitored and will have surgery if the cancer starts to grow again.